cnakpil/atls4630-fwd-temp/documentation/project1/milestone1.md

 ### MVP Functions

-- [ ] Persistent to-do list that saves data to Firebase
+- Persistent to-do list that saves data to Firebase
-- [ ] On either task completion or list completion, shoot a confetti cannon on the screen
+- Responsive design
+- Complete visuals according to proposed wireframes

 ### Stretch Goals

-- [ ] Use Firebase to include user authentication
+- Use Firebase to include user authentication
-- [ ] Smooth out user experience using animations
+- Smooth out user experience using animations
-- [ ] Light/dark mode
+- Light/dark mode
+- On either task completion or list completion, shoot a confetti cannon on the screen - this is entirely to annoy my roommate

 ---